-An IRS or state audit can be stressful, time consuming, and expensive.
+An IRS or state audit can be stressful, time-consuming, and expensive.

-When the IRS or state starts and audit, it expects the taxpayer to respond quickly.
+When the IRS or state starts an audit, it expects the taxpayer to respond quickly.
 The audit procedures and protocols can be confusing and intimidating.
 The auditor may be difficult to work with and he or she may make unreasonable demands for information.
 The auditor may also propose unreasonable tax adjustments and do little to explain the rules or the taxpayer’s rights.

-Then there is the cost for hiring someone to help.
+Then there is the cost of hiring someone to help.
 Tax attorneys can be expensive.
 Tax return preparers are often hired as they are perceived to be less expensive.
 While most tax preparers know about taxes, most have little experience with IRS or state audits.
 Other taxpayers try to handle audits themselves.
 This almost always results in the taxpayer paying more in taxes than necessary.

 We offer audit defense as a way to help clients secure experienced representation at an affordable rate.
 IRS audits are one of our main focus areas.
 We have direct experience working for the IRS and have handled hundreds of IRS and state audits.